wellthie/slate/source/includes/_plans.md

 # Plans

-A Health Insurance Plan (AKA Plan) is the specifics of a Health Insurance (AKA medical insurance, healthcare insurance) which specify the rules and regulations, the different benefits it covers, what it doesn't cover, cost of the policy holder's medical expenses, how much the policy holder pays vs how much the insurance covers, and the details of the same, etc.,
+A Plan is the specifics of various plans (e.g. medical insurance).
+These include rules, regulations, benefits covered, benefits not covered, cost for the policy holder, how much the policy holder pays vs how much the insurance covers, etc.

-This section of the API Doc helps with various aspects of fetching, selecting, unselecting different types of plans for the given [census](#census)
+This section of the API Doc helps with various aspects of fetching and selecting/unselecting different types of plans for the given [census](#census).

 ## Get Available Group Plans